-As its name implies, eBeam is an electrically-powered, drop-in replacement for the conventional live axle fitted to nearly every ute and 4WD wagon.
+EtelligentForcevis an electrically-powered, drop-in replacement kit for the conventional front diff and beam live axle fitted to nearly every ute and many 4WD wagons.
 Naturally, there’s no need for a prop shaft.

-Designed specifically to transition pickup trucks and light commercial vehicles to hybrid or full battery electric powertrain systems, eBeam integrates with existing truck architectures, without requiring unique suspension, chassis or brake systems.
+Designed specifically to transition pickup trucks and light commercial vehicles to hybrid or full battery electric powertrain systems, EtelligentForce integrates with existing truck architectures, without requiring unique suspension, chassis or brake systems.

 This approach presents an economical solution that helps bring new electrified trucks to market more quickly, while also preserving towing and payload capabilities.

-“It is a bold endeavor to electrify pickup trucks, whose owners demand the towing and hauling capabilities they are currently used to and we’ve accomplished it with our eBeam technology,” said Tom Rucker, President, Magna Powertrain.
+“It is a bold endeavour to electrify pickup trucks, whose owners demand the towing and hauling capabilities they are currently used to and we’ve accomplished it with our EtelligentForce technology,” said Tom Rucker, President, Magna Powertrain.

-With power ranges between 120kW and 250kW, Magna’s eBeam lets automakers choose from three variants within Magna’s eBeam family: single motor, single speed; single motor, two speeds or twin motor, single speed including torque vectoring.
+Magna’s system lets automakers choose from three variants within family: single motor, single speed; single motor, two speeds or twin motor, single speed including torque vectoring.